MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Configures the type of downloads that Microsoft Edge completely blocks, without letting users override the security decision.

-Set 'BlockDangerousDownloads' to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings of known or potentially dangerous downloads or that have dangerous file type extensions.
+Set 'BlockDangerousDownloads' to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings of known dangerous downloads or that have dangerous file type extensions.

 Set 'BlockPotentiallyDangerousDownloads' to allow all downloads except for those that carry Microsoft Defender SmartScreen warnings of potentially dangerous or unwanted downloads or that have dangerous file type extensions.